-You can still be arrested for shoplifting after leaving the store without getting caught.
-If you are accused of shoplifting, the attorneys at Belen Law Firm advise you to contact us for a free consultation.
-As a criminal defense lawyer, Belen understands how to prepare and defend shoplifting charges.
-She has the courtroom experience and skills required to stand up against prosecutors for clients accused of theft crimes.
+Did you know that you can still be arrested for shoplifting after leaving the store without getting caught?
+If you are accused of shoplifting, the attorneys at Belén Law Firm advise you to contact us as soon as possible for a free consultation.
+As a criminal defense lawyer and Phoenix theft crimes attorney, Belén understands how to prepare and defend shoplifting charges.
+She has the courtroom experience and skills it takes to successfully stand up against prosecutors for clients accused of shoplifting crimes in Arizona.

 What is Considered Shoplifting?

 Shoplifting is when someone takes an item from a store without paying for it.
 According to state law, shoplifting involves any of the following:

 - Removing or altering a price tag in order to pay less than the marked price

 - Paying for merchandise with a false account or with an account the belongs to another person without their knowledge, consent, or authorization